mayataka/mayataka/index.md

 ### Efficient Riccati recursion for optimal control problems with pure-state equality constraints
 Riccati recursion algorithm is a well-known efficient algorithm both in the MPC community and in the robotics community (e.g., known as DDP or iLQR).
 One of its drawbacks is that it cannot pure-state equality constraints efficiently, which typically arise in robotic problems.
-We propose an efficient constraint-transformation approach while certain optimality is guaranteed.
+We propose an efficient constraint-transformation approach while the second-order convergence speed and a certain optimality are guaranteed.
 The numerical results on whole-body optimal control of legged robots show the efficiency of the proposed method.

+- Figure: CPU time comparison between the proposed, previous, and augmented Lagrangian (AL) methods.
 <img src="https://github.com/mayataka/mayataka/blob/gh-pages/_figs/trotting_CPU.pdf" width="250">

 - <u>S. Katayama</u>, T. Ohtsuka, "Efficient Riccati recursion for optimal control problems with pure-state equality constraints," 2022 American Control Conference (ACC 2022) (accepted), [arXiv:2102.09731](https://arxiv.org/abs/2102.09731).